khaqanashraf/blockchain-learning/README.md

 # Proof of passion for Blockchain technologies
+### Day 82
+#### <ins>**First price auction**</ins>
+In the first-price auction model, bidders participate in the auction simultaneously, and the highest bidder wins.
+The highest bidder pays the exact price per thousand ad impressions (CPM) that he bid during the auction.
+The winning bid is also known as the clearing price.
+First-price auctions generally favor publishers more than second-price auctions.
+In a survey by Digiday, 78% of publishers said the transition from second-price to first-price auction helped them maximize their ad revenues.

 ### Day 81
 #### <ins>**Parent chain vs side chain**</ins>
 A parent chain is the main blockchain in the network.
 It’s called a parent chain because stemming from it are one or more sidechains.
 A sidechain is a type of blockchain that exists parallel to the parent chain.